 Where will my annual membership dues go?

-The PPAO currently charges $20/month ($240/year) per member and that amount includes Legal Expense Insurance for all members.
+The PPAO currently charges $22/month ($264/year) per member and that amount includes Legal Expense Insurance for all members.

 Of that amount, the Ontario Paramedic Association receives $84/year

-Of that amount, the Paramedic Association of Canada receives $15/year and Canadian Paramedicine Magazine receives $26/year.
+Of that amount, the Paramedic Association of Canada receives $17/year and Canadian Paramedicine Magazine receives $31/year.

 As you can see, PPAO dues give you membership in 3 organizations + 1 national magazine subscription.

-Isn't $20.00/month a lot of money to ask for an association?
+Isn't $22.00/month a lot of money to ask for an association?

-Actually, compared to other Medical Professionals and Paramedic associations, $20/month is one of the lowest membership dues in the province of Ontario.
-Your $20/month actually gives you membership to 3 associations (PPAO, OPA, and PAC).
+Actually, compared to other Medical Professionals and Paramedic associations, we are one of the lowest membership dues in the province of Ontario.

 The OPA and PAC have spent years building their public image and have both become widely recognized by politicians.
 All local politicians were initially informed that the PPAO is a spin-off of the old Ottawa-Carleton Paramedics Association which has a credible history here in Ottawa.